(c) 2024 PillSync.com

 12.2Pharmacodynamics

 Methylphenidate is a racemic mixture comprised of the d- and l-threo enantiomers.
 The d-threo enantiomer is more pharmacologically active than the l-threo enantiomer.
-Methylphenidate blocks the reuptake of norepinephrine and dopamine into the presynaptic neuron and increase the release of these monoamines into the extraneuronal space.
+Methylphenidate blocks the reuptake of norepinephrine and dopamine into the presynaptic neuron and increases the release of these monoamines into the extraneuronal space.

-The effect of dexmethylphenidate, the pharmacologically active d-enantiomer of methylphenidate, on the QT interval was evaluated in a double-blind, placebo- and open-label active (moxifloxacin)-controlled study following single doses of dexmethlyphenidate XR 40 mg (maximum recommended adult total daily dosage) in 75 healthy volunteers.
+The effect of dexmethylphenidate, the pharmacologically active d-enantiomer of methylphenidate hydrochloride tablets, on the QT interval was evaluated in a double-blind, placebo- and open-label active (moxifloxacin)-controlled study following single doses of dexmethlyphenidate XR 40 mg (maximum recommended adult total daily dosage) in 75 healthy volunteers.
 Electrocardiograms were collected up to 12 hours postdose.
 Frederica’s method for heart rate correction was employed to derive the corrected QT interval (QTcF).
 The maximum mean prolongation of QTcF intervals was less than 5 ms, and the upper limit of the 90% confidence interval was below 10 ms for all time-matched comparisons versus placebo.
 This was below the threshold of clinical concern and there was no evident exposure response relationship.

 12.3Pharmacokinetics

 Distribution Binding to plasma proteins is low (10% to 33%).
-The volume of distribution was 2.65 ± 1.11 L/kg for d-methylphenidate and 1.80 ± 0.91 L/kg for l-methylphenidate.
+The volume of distribution was 2.65 ± 1.11 L/kg for

 Elimination The systemic clearance is 0.40 ± 0.12 L/h/kg for d-methylphenidate and 0.73 ± 0.28 L/h/kg for l-methylphenidate.